 Consider an implication of the virgin birth not being original to the story.
 What specifically does that imply?

 If one reads the Gospel of Mark, what it implies is that Jesus, prior to his baptism by John, was an ordinary man.
-Perhaps he was a decent, God-fearing, law-abiding model Judean citizen, but still, the end of Jesus’ pure humanity, and his conversion into a demigod driven by the Spirit seems to be the centerpiece of the text and the corresponding theologies; his humanity prior to his baptism seems not to have even been noteworthy enough to be recorded in the earliest Synoptic narrative, which would have resembled the Gospel of Mark.
+The end of Jesus’ pure humanity, and his conversion into a demigod driven by the Spirit seems to be the centerpiece of the text and the corresponding theologies; his humanity prior to his baptism seems not to have even been noteworthy enough to be recorded in the earliest Synoptic narrative, which would have resembled the Gospel of Mark.

 In Mark, Jesus’ ministry, and inheritance of the Spirit, was catalyzed by his baptism from John.

-If we approach that detail with some skepticism (or cynicism if the reader prefers), this implies that baptism was a prerequisite for receiving “the Spirit”, which came down in the form of a dove.
-In a sense, it seems more metaphorical than literal, and would have been a useful device for sect leaders, because it gave adherents reason for theological compliance: baptism offered the recipient the ability to be like Jesus and to receive the Spirit.
+If we approach that detail with some skepticism, this implies that baptism was a prerequisite for receiving “the Spirit”, which came down in the form of a dove.
+This would have been a useful device for sect leaders, because it gave adherents reason for theological compliance: baptism offered the recipient the ability to be like Jesus and to receive the Spirit.

 After his baptism, Jesus was transported to “the wilderness”, where he was tasked to resist Satan for forty days.
 He had help from angels, and was surrounded by wild animals.
 Mark does not make it clear how much time passed between the wilderness fiasco and John the Baptist’s arrest, but a speculation is that John’s arrest compelled Jesus to go to Galilee to begin his ministry.